HopeWallet/Hope.Ethereum/README.md

 // purpose.TransferFrom...
 ```

-## <a id="erc20-queries"></a>ERC20 Token Queries
+## <a id="token-queries"></a>Queries

-There are also a variety of ERC20 token queries which can be used to get some data from a token.
+There is also a variety of data we can query from Ethereum tokens.
+For a list of query functions, please refer to the respective token standard.

-These functions are allowance, balanceOf, decimals, name, symbol, totalSupply.
-The Hope.Ethereum library makes it very easy to query this data.

-The queries are slightly different for .NET Standard and Unity, so examples for both will be shown below.
+Queries are slightly different in .NET Standard and Unity, so examples for both will be shown below.

 ### .NET Standard